Troy plays in Sun Belt Tournament against the Arkansas State - WTOP News

 Pensacola, Florida; Thursday, 3 p.m.
 EST

-BOTTOM LINE: The Troy Trojans play in the Sun Belt Tournament against the Arkansas State Red Wolves.
+BOTTOM LINE: The Troy Trojans play the Arkansas State Red Wolves in the Sun Belt Tournament.

-The Trojans’ record in Sun Belt games is 11-7, and their record is 8-5 in non-conference games.
-Troy has a 1-3 record in games decided by less than 4 points.
+The Trojans’ record in Sun Belt play is 11-7, and their record is 8-5 against non-conference opponents.
+Troy averages 73.5 points while outscoring opponents by 6.7 points per game.

-The Red Wolves are 4-14 against Sun Belt teams.
-Arkansas State allows 67.8 points to opponents and has been outscored by 1.9 points per game.
+The Red Wolves are 4-14 in Sun Belt play.
+Arkansas State is sixth in the Sun Belt with 13.3 assists per game led by Caleb Fields averaging 4.7.

-TOP PERFORMERS: Zay Williams is scoring 12.1 points per game with 7.0 rebounds and 1.3 assists for the Trojans.
-Aamer Muhammad is averaging 11.0 points and 1.9 rebounds while shooting 36.2% over the past 10 games for Troy.
+TOP PERFORMERS: Aamer Muhammad is shooting 33.0% from beyond the arc with 2.0 made 3-pointers per game for the Trojans, while averaging 10.7 points.
+Zay Williams is averaging 13.4 points and 7.7 rebounds over the past 10 games for Troy.

-Omar El-Sheikh is scoring 11.5 points per game with 9.7 rebounds and 0.7 assists for the Red Wolves.
-Terrance Ford Jr. is averaging 12.6 points and 2.4 rebounds while shooting 45.6% over the last 10 games for Arkansas State.
+Omar El-Sheikh is averaging 11.5 points and 9.7 rebounds for the Red Wolves.
+Avery Felts is averaging 1.9 made 3-pointers over the last 10 games for Arkansas State.

 LAST 10 GAMES: Trojans: 6-4, averaging 71.3 points, 31.4 rebounds, 12.6 assists, 8.5 steals and 1.9 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 71.1 points per game.